 We met our local MSPS such as Rob Gibson, Jean Urquhart and Charles Kennedy.
 In the early days of Sea Change, Rob Gibson was our local MSP as well as the chair of the RACCE committee.
 This was to become a key committee, later in the story of the MPA network debate.
 When we aired our feelings to him in the Frigate Cafe in Ullapool he seemed surprised by the level of passion for change.
 The message had been sent and received.

-A few of us, including the scientists amongst us, had been collecting scientific literature on decline for years.
-This helped.
-Professor Callum Roberts encouraged us – giving us confidence that what we saw and heard anecdotally was backed by science as well as common sense.
 Alistair Sinclair from the Scottish Creel Fishermen’s Federation inspired us with his own example, giving us the courage to speak the truth despite the challenges.
-As he often said ” courage is contagious”.
-After all what does it say about you if you know and do nothing?
+As he often said “courage is contagious“.
+He also said “what does it say about you if you know and do nothing?”
 What was going on in the sea was unacceptable – even a form of insanity.
 Politicians were caving into commercial pressures with the carrot of jobs in the short term – which would only lead to collapse in the long term.

 The MPA debate – an historic moment for Scotland’s seas

 The institutions set up to manage the seas for the public good were failing us due in part to powerful commercial lobbies.
 Some believed this was a case of regulatory capture.
 Eminent marine scientists warned that we were already fishing the bottom of the food chain with only scallops and prawns left.
 These species are the equivalent of insects on land.
+One by one the fin-fish fisheries had collapsed.
+The only commercial fisheries left on the west coast were species at the bottom of the food chain.
 We had been unravelling the delicate interconnectedness of species within the sea for decades.
 MPAs were an insurance policy against the worst case scenario.
 Adding resilience.
 A chance.

 Shifting Baselines: What We Accept as ‘Normal’

 What is ‘normal’ today, would have been considered by our ancestors as a sea empty of fish and half dead.
 The great shoals of herring, cod, and other white fish are long gone.
 The whales and basking sharks which they were so familiar with are now infrequent sitings.
 Pods of Orca are infertile from toxic pollutants.
+Whale bellies are full of detritus.
 Plastic chokes sea mammals and is ingested by small creatures too.
-The Seas are warming.
+The Seas are warming and acidifying.
 In the past fleets of small boats fishing for white fish and herring had supported the local economy and way of life locally.
 Everyone had seafood suppers.
 Fish was plentiful.
 It was thought the bountiful sea had an infinite supply.

 See John McIntyre’s Blog: Shifting Baselines – Sea Change Wester Ross

-Sea Change’s primary focus was to ban these destructive fishing methods which destroyed habitats.
-We wanted recovery.
+Sea Change’s primary focus was recovery.
 This recovery underpins our prosperity.
+The only way to achieve recovery is to ban these destructive fishing methods which destroyed habitats.

 Our task was to gather the data from the many economic sectors within Wester Ross to provide a complete overview of the cost of destructive fishing practices and mismanagement of the seas to the economy rather than be seduced by the short term attractions of profits and job.
 This cycle was a spiral to destruction.
 We needed to set this against the socio-economic benefits of an alternative economy based on recovering the sea.
 As well as an alternative way of thinking.